Breaking the Bulkhead: Demystifying Cross-Namespace Reference Vulnerabilities in Kubernetes Operators: Introduction

 However, Kubernetes Operators require significant privileges to carry out their tasks.
 Due to the broad range of operations they need to perform, these Operators are usually granted substantial permissions across namespaces.
 While these permissions are necessary for the proper functioning of the Operator, they also introduce a significant security risk.
 Due to improper security practices in Operator implementation, adversaries may forge malicious requests toward Operators, exploit vulnerabilities to escalate their own permissions, break namespace isolation, and perform unauthorized operations within the cluster.

-Although extensive research has been conducted on Kubernetes security, the issue of Operator security remains largely unexplored.
-Previous studies have focused on misconfiguration in Kubernetes, especially excessive RBAC permissions, highlighting the risks of overly permissive access controls \cite{takeover, epscan}.
-While these works have led to improvements in reducing permissions, they have not addressed the inherent risks that remain even when permissions are minimized.
-Specifically, necessary permissions may still be exploited due to improper security practices within the Operator itself.
+Although extensive research has been conducted on Kubernetes security, Operator-specific attacks remain largely unexplored.
+Previous studies have focused on misconfiguration in Kubernetes, especially excessive RBAC permissions, highlighting the risks of overly permissive access controls \cite{takeover, epscan, podescape, k8sblackhat}.
+Practitioners thus suggested limiting RBAC permissions for Kubernetes Operators \cite{operatorsecpractice, operatorsynk, operatorkubeops}.
+While these works have led to improvements in reducing permissions, they have neither addressed the inherent risks that remain even when permissions are minimized, nor presented attacks specific to Operators.
+Specifically, necessary permissions required by Operator business logics, which cannot be further minimized, may still be exploited due to improper security design within the Operator logic.
+Furthermore, existing attacks assume attackers have compromised containers (e.g., get a shell) in prior, leaving critical gaps in how to compromise application containers.

 Other research has focused on bugs in Kubernetes Operators \cite{operatorbug, sieve, acto}, yet these studies primarily concentrated on the functional bugs of Operators rather than their security vulnerabilities.
 Furthermore, existing security tools \cite{trivy, kubescape, kubesec, kubearmor, opa, kyverno} do not adequately address the security concerns specific to Operators, leaving a significant gap in the ecosystem.

-Thus, in this paper, we present the first in-depth research on the security vulnerabilities of Kubernetes Operators, focusing on the risks of cross-namespace reference vulnerability.
+Thus, in this paper, we present the first systematic research on Kubernetes Operator attacks, unveiling cross-namespace reference vulnerabilities.
 The root cause of cross-namespace reference vulnerability lies in the mismatch between the declared scope of a resource and the effective scope of the Operator's logic.
 A resource may be declared as namespace-scoped, allowing users with limited access to a single namespace to deploy it, while the Operator’s logic may perform actions that affect other namespaces, breaking the intended isolation.
-We introduce two distinct tactics for exploiting Kubernetes Operators to elevate an attacker's privileges, both of which exploit the scope mismatch in Operator implementation and break the isolation between Kubernetes namespaces.
+We present a novel practical threat model without assuming that attackers have already compromised containers, allowing exploits to be made from scratch.
+We propose two distinct tactics for exploiting Kubernetes Operators to elevate an attacker's privileges, both of which exploit the scope mismatch in Operator implementation and break the isolation between Kubernetes namespaces.